cloudfoundry-incubator/kubecf/doc/dev/general.md

 [values.yaml]: ../../deploy/helm/kubecf/values.yaml

-For local development with an external database, the `bazel run //dev/external_database:deploy_mysql` command will bring a mysql database up and running ready to be consumed by kubecf.
+For local development with an external database, the `make deploy-external-mysql` command will bring a mysql database up and running ready to be consumed by kubecf.

-An example for the additional values to be provided to `//dev/kubecf:apply`:
+An example for the additional values to be provided when deploying kubecf with `make kubecf-apply`:

 ```yaml
 features: